1984hosting/1984-connector-for-dk-and-woocommerce/readme.md

 #### User interface
 - [x] Add a settings page and corresponding JSON endpoint to wp-admin
+- [x] Design and add options for sync to the WooCommerce product editor

+#### Kennitala support
+- [x] Add a kennitala field to the shortcode based checkout page
+- [x] Add a kennitala field to the block based checkout page
 - [x] Integrate kennitala to the WooCommerce order editor
-- [x] Design and add options for sync to the WooCommerce product editor
+- [x] Add a kennitala text field to the user profile editor

 #### Localisation/translation
 - [ ] Add Icelandic locale files